dlueth/easyepg.minimal/README.md

 There are two ways of running the container depending on your surrounding environment/host.

 ### Directly
-Issue `eemd run ~/easyepg` from your command prompt to manually test if everything is working as expected.
+Issue `eemd run -v ~/easyepg` from your command prompt to manually test if everything is working as expected.
 If it does you might want to create a cronjob on your local host machine:

 Still as the user you would like to run docker under issue `crontab -e` and put in the following lines

 ```
-0 2 * * * /usr/local/sbin/eemd run ~/easyepg
+0 2 * * * /usr/local/sbin/eemd run -v ~/easyepg
 0 4 * * * cat ~/easyepg/xml/[your file].xml | socat - UNIX-CONNECT:/home/hts/.hts/tvheadend/epggrab/xmltv.sock
 10 4 * * * cat ~/easyepg/xml/[your file].xml | socat - UNIX-CONNECT:/home/hts/.hts/tvheadend/epggrab/xmltv.sock
 ```